MVRDV's 'H-O-M-E' Converts Former Army Barracks into Mixed-Use District in Mannheim

 -

-VisualizationAnontio Luca Coco, Paolo Mossa Idra and Tomaso Maschietti, Matteo Artico, Carlo Cattò
+VisualizationAntonio Luca Coco, Paolo Mossa Idra and Tomaso Maschietti, Matteo Artico, Carlo Cattò

 -